-Fassbender, a former advertising executive who spent a decade as mayor of Langley City, assumes the TransLink job on top of a new portfolio as minister of community, sport and cultural development.
+Fassbender, a former advertising executive who spent a decade as mayor of the city of Langley, assumes the TransLink job on top of a new portfolio as minister of community, sport and cultural development.

-His appointment comes at a troubled time for the transit agency, which was battered by public criticism of mismanagement during a transportation plebiscite this year, in which voters rejected a proposed regional transit tax to fund transit.
+His appointment comes at a troubled time for the transit agency, which was battered by public accusations of mismanagement during a transportation plebiscite this year in which voters rejected a proposed regional tax to fund transit.